KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 > {: .solution}
 {: .challenge}

 We will also download a set of trimmed FASTQ files to work with.
 These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.
+Again, I've saved you the trouble of actually downloading the files, but do take a second to see how it would be done.
+Find the trimmed_fastq_small directory within your directory structure.

 ~~~
 $ curl -L -o sub.tar.gz https://ndownloader.figshare.com/files/14418248